GalerkinToolkit/GalerkinToolkit.jl/docs/src/index.md

 For users:

 - Read the [Examples](@ref) section to learn how the different pieces of the library work together in different scenarios.
 - Do you want more info about a specific function, macro, or data type?
-Read the docstrings in the [Reference](@ref) section.
+Read the docstrings in the [Users manual](@ref).

 For developers: